499602D2/tg-launchbot/README.md

 # LaunchBot – a rocket launch information and notifications bot for Telegram 🚀
-LaunchBot keeps you up to date with what's happening with space launches: simple, fast, private.
-Reachable at [@rocketrybot](https://t.me/rocketrybot) on Telegram, since 2019.
+LaunchBot keeps you up to date with what's happening in space launches.
+Reachable as [@rocketrybot](https://t.me/rocketrybot) on Telegram since 2019.

 LaunchBot uses the LaunchLibrary2 API to fetch launch information on intelligently scheduled intervals due to a quite strict API call-count limit.
 The bot provides multiple forms of information: notifications, information about upcoming flights, and a simple flight schedule showing the upcoming flights at a glance.